Mathnerd314/stroscot/docs/Reference/Logic.rst

 Comprehension
 -------------

-We can prove the axiom schema of comprehension for (non-circular) formulas :math:`\phi` with free variable :math:`x`:
+We can prove the axiom schema of comprehension for formulas :math:`\phi` with free variable :math:`x`:

 1. :math:`\vdash \phi \leftrightarrow \phi`
 2. :math:`\vdash x\in \{x\mid\phi\} \leftrightarrow \phi`